KieranCG/Project3-Cookbook/README.md

 #### External APIs Integration (Future Development)

 The app incorporates external APIs to enrich the user experience and provide additional content.

-##### Nutritional API(Future Development)

-Integration with a nutritional API provides users with detailed nutritional information for each recipe.
-This feature promotes healthy eating habits and dietary awareness.

 ### Implementation